hmemcpy/SnagitImgur/README.md

 ## Miscellaneous

-Snagit® is a registered trademark of TechSmith® Corporation, Copyright © 1999–2014.
+Snagit® is a registered trademark of TechSmith® Corporation, Copyright © 1999–2015.
 The author of this plugin has no affiliation with TechSmith® Corporation, nor is this plugin endorsed or supported in any shape or form by the TechSmith® Corporation.

-The source code for the plugin is licensed under the MIT license, the terms of which are specified in the file `License.txt`.
+The source code for the plugin is licensed under the MIT license, the terms of which are specified in the file [`LICENSE`](https://github.com/hmemcpy/SnagitImgur/blob/master/LICENSE).